datalad-handbook/book/docs/basics/installation.rst

 **recommend the latter.**

 Note: Using Windows comes with some downsides.
-In general, DataLad feels a bit sluggish on Windows systems.
+In general, DataLad can feel a bit sluggish on Windows systems.
 This is because of a range of filesystem issues that also affect the version control system :term:`Git` itself, which DataLad relies on.
 The core functionality of DataLad should work, and you should be able to follow the contents covered in this book.